 - Do either of the following:

-- Select Menu > Insert > Parameter Control, then select the destination where you want to add the parameter control and select the mouse button.
+- Select Menu > Insert > Parameter Control, then point to the destination where you want to add the parameter control and select the mouse button.

 - Drag Parameter Control from the Toolbox panel to the destination in the report.

 Server displays the Insert Parameter Control dialog box.

 - Select the parameter you would like to add to the parameter control, then select OK.